motistudio/celli/README.md

 This code will create a cache behind the scenes and will memoize getUserSecret method.
 We can specify parameters as the following:
 - `cacheBy` - function that will be used to determine the cache key
-- `async` - if true, the cache will be asynchronous and will enforce async concurrency and cache promises
+- `async` - if true, the cache will necessarily be asynchronous and will enforce async concurrency and cache promises
 - `ttl` - time to live for each item
 - `lru` - maximum number of items in the cache, it supports `getItemSize` to allow dynamic allocations.
 - `dispose` - function that will be called for a deleted item